Adds one or more columns to .data that are produced by a Large-Language-Model.

 .structured = TRUE, this schema is sent to the provider for validation and used for local parsing.
 WhenNULL, only JSON mode is enabled (no strict schema validation).- .fields

-Optional character vector of fields to extract from parsed JSON.
-Supports nested paths (e.g.,
+Optional character vector of fields to extract from parsed JSON or tag output.
+In JSON mode, supports nested paths (e.g.,

 "user.name"or"/data/items/0").
 WhenNULLand.schemais provided, auto-extracts all top-level schema properties.
-Set toFALSEto skip field extraction entirely.- ...
+In tag mode,NULLextracts all.tags.
+Set toFALSEto skip field extraction entirely.Optional character vector of XML-like tag names to request and parse, such as

 Passed to the underlying calls: